-No one can tell when you have the implant.
-There's no tell-tale packaging, and nothing you need to do right before you have sex.
+No one can tell who has the implant.
+There's no tell-tale packaging, and nothing that needs to be done before having sex.

 The pregnancy question

-Without insurance: Depending on your income, you may be able to go to a low-cost clinic to get the implant at reduced cost.
+- Without insurance: depending on income, it may be possible to go to a low-cost clinic to get the implant at reduced cost.

 The full price of the implant can range from $450 - $800.
 To see how this translates over time, here’s what it would cost to pay for the implant month-to-month at full price:

-Payment assistance: Check with your local family planning clinics and find out if they offer free or low-cost implants (many do).
+- Payment assistance: check with a local family planning clinic and find out if they offer free or low-cost implants (many do).

 How to Use It

-When it's time to take the implant out, your provider will numb your arm again, make a tiny cut in your skin, and remove the implant.
-If you're interested in continuing to use the implant, they can put another one in at the same time.
+When it's time to take the implant out, a health care provider will numb the arm again, make a tiny cut in the skin, and remove the implant.
+For those interested in continuing to use the implant, another one can be put in at the same time.

-- Your birth control is taken care of for up to 4 years
+- Your birth control is taken care of for up to four years.

-- Can be used by women who can't take estrogen
+- Can be used by those who can't take estrogen.

 The most common complaint:

-- Irregular bleeding, especially for the first 6-12 months (This could mean spotting in between periods or having longer, heavier periods.
-Some women have irregular bleeding the whole time the implant is in.
-On the other hand, some women get no periods at all, at least for a while.
-A little unpredictable, but most women seem to do okay.
-Bottom line: you need to be okay with irregular periods if you are thinking about the implant.)
+- Irregular bleeding, especially for the first 6-12 months.
+This could mean spotting in between periods or having longer, heavier periods.
+Some people have irregular bleeding the whole time the implant is in.
+On the other hand, others get no periods at all, at least for a while.
+A little unpredictable, but most folks seem to do okay.

 Less common side effects:

-If you have bad side effects that don't improve after six months, talk with your provider about switching to something that works better for you.
-Just make sure to stay protected by starting a new method immediately.
-You're worth it.
+For those who have bad side effects that don't improve after six months, talk with a provider about switching to something that works better.